Hucaru/Valhalla/README.md

 ## NPC chat display info (use this when scripting NPCs)

-NPCs are scripted in [gomacro](https://github.com/cosmos72/gomacro)
+NPCs are scripted in javscript powered by [goja](https://github.com/dop251/goja)

 Taken from [here](http://forum.ragezone.com/f428/add-learning-npcs-start-finish-643364/)